The Heirs of the Dragon: Writing and filming

 "The Heirs of the Dragon" was directed and written by showrunners and executive producers Miguel Sapochnik and Ryan Condal, respectively.
 It marks Sapochnik's return to the Game of Thrones franchise and his seventh directorial credit in the franchise.
 He previously directed the Game of Thrones episodes "The Gift", "Hardhome", "Battle of the Bastards", "The Winds of Winter", "The Long Night", and "The Bells".

 Casting

-The series' starring cast members include Paddy Considine, Matt Smith, Emma D'Arcy, Rhys Ifans, Steve Toussaint, Eve Best, Fabien Frankel, Milly Alcock, Emily Carey, Sonoya Mizuno, and Graham McTavish.
+The series' starring cast members include Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Emma D'Arcy as Adult Princess Rhaenyra Targaryen, Rhys Ifans as Ser Otto Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Milly Alcock as Young Princess Rhaenyra Targaryen, Emily Carey as Young Alicent Hightower, Sonoya Mizuno as Mysaria, and Graham McTavish as Ser Harrold Westerling.
 D'Arcy was credited for narrating the episode's opening scene, but they did not make an on-screen appearance.

-In late 2020, Considine's casting was announced on October 5, while Smith and D'Arcy were cast on December 11.
+Considine's casting was announced on October 5, 2020.
+In the same year, the casting of Smith and D'Arcy were announced on December 11.
 In 2021, Ifans, Toussaint, Best, and Mizuno were announced to have joined the cast on February 11, followed by Frankel on April 15, and Alcock and Carey on July 6.